Anurag212017/LinuxServer_configuration/README.md

 <a name="step_5_3"></a>
 ### Step 5.3: Updated packages to most recent versions
-:white_check_mark: This step was added after second review to meet the specifications.

 Some packages have not been updated because the server need to be rebooted.
 I found the solution [here](https://www.digitalocean.com/community/questions/updating-ubuntu-14-04-security-updates).